Quansight-Labs/free-threaded-compatibility/docs/index.md

     If your dependencies advertise free-threaded support, good news!
-If you do not use the `threading` module and do not plan to, then you're done and you can feel safe declaring support for running your project on the free-threaded build.
+If you do not use the `threading` module and do not plan to, then you're done and you can safely declare support for running your project on the free-threaded build.

-    If you make use of the `threading` module internally and already have multithreaded tests, consider experimenting with your existing tests with a very short [thread switch
+    If you make use of the `threading` module internally and already have multithreaded tests, consider running your existing tests with a very short [thread switch
     interval](https://docs.python.org/3/library/sys.html#sys.getswitchinterval).
 This
     can elicit thread safety issues on the GIL-enabled build.
-If you do not use `threading` or thread pools internally your tool or app should behave identically under free-threading.
+If you do not use `threading` or thread pools internally, your tool or app should behave identically under free-threading.

     If you would like to use the `threading` module to improve the performance of